13atm01/GRUB-Theme/README.md

 - I would be glad if you give star in this repo and if many like it, maybe I will make another version
 - DDLC version made by my friend [Juan Angeles Hernandez](https://github.com/J3xLe1988B3lx0x2E6), I'm just giving suggestions and improving it a bit
 - And version of VTuber Kobo Kanaeru made by my friend [Abu Mushonnip](https://github.com/mushonnip)
-- The new version is Demi-servant Mash Kyrielight
+- The new version is Demi-servant Mash Kyrielight and servant Okita Souji